7 Tips to Finish what you start

 Benjamin Franklin said, “By failing to prepare you are preparing to fail.”

-Don’t just find any buddy; find someone who is going to call you out lovingly if you’re not doing what you should and someone to be your loudest biggest cheerleader just when you need that extra push.
-Accountability buddies can be invaluable with the ups and downs of a weight loss or goal seeking journey.
-You can join us at FaithFueled™ Life Facebook Group for daily prayer, meditation ideas, encouragement and accountability.
-We have an amazing group of women growing and supporting each other through our faith then fitness journey.
+Don’t just find any buddy; find someone who will call you out lovingly if you’re not doing what you should and someone to be your loudest biggest cheerleader just when you need that extra push.
+Accountability buddies are essential to help navigate the ups and downs of weight loss.
+You can join us at Bible and Bootcamps for 7-week basic training for healthy lifestyle habits.
+It includes daily prayer, meditation, encouragement and accountability, six weeks of exercise, healthy eating guidelines, and meal ideas.
+We have a fantastic group of women growing and supporting each other through our faith and fitness journey.

 Therefore encourage one another and build one another up, just as you are doing.
 1 Thessalonians 5:11

 If you’re going to do something, do it well.
 Do it to the best of your abilities!
 Just think you’re only going to be uncomfortable for a maximum of 1 hour out of your day.
 That is going to add years to your life.
 The cost is less than the benefit, and you’re so worth it.

 Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.
 Colossians 3:23-24

-3. Track your progress.
-According to findings of the American Psychological Association, “Frequently monitoring progress toward goals increases chance of success.
+According to the American Psychological Association findings, “Frequently monitoring progress toward goals increases the chance of success.
 There are various ways that you can track your results.
-You can use a fitness tracker, pictures, food logs, and measurement logs are examples of easy ways to track your progress.
-I don’t like the numbers games of scales and measurements and although I do track my measurements I prefer pictures.
+You can use a fitness tracker; pictures, food logs, and measurement logs are examples of easy ways to track your progress.
+I’m not too fond of the numbers games of scales and measurements, and although I do track my measurements, I prefer pictures.
 Everyone is different, but you’ll find what works best for you.

-When we do things with Christ it makes it so much easier, attainable and within our reach, because He can place all our wants in the palm of our hands.
-Giving your goals to Christ to lead your steps and follow your directions.
-While you’re doing the research, while you’re preparing yourself, when you have to decide to use that plan b and to execute and get the plan done will help you achieve your goals and the ones that He has for you too.
+When we do things with Christ, it makes it so much easier, attainable, and within our reach, because He can place all our wants in the palm of our hands—giving your goals to Christ to lead your steps and follow your directions.
+While you’re doing the research, while you’re preparing yourself, when you have to decide to use that plan b and execute and get the plan done will help you achieve your goals and the ones that He has for you.
 This may be the missing piece that hindered you from achieving that resolution but not this year.
-You’re doing things a little different.
+You’re doing things a little differently.

 “On days we’re not motivated to exercise, perhaps we need to go to Jesus.
 We can lay our very real struggle into His very capable hands and watch Him work in us for His glory.”-Matthew Pryor